evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 The XPENG G9 RWD Standard Range comes equipped with one sound system option:

-- **:** Features eight speakers and delivers a maximum output of 500 watts.
+- **standard:** Features eight speakers and delivers a maximum output of 500 watts.

 ## Lights